-By consulting the code recommended by the Pacific Coast Building Officials Conference [23] and that recommended by the National Board of Fire Underwriters [24], it will be possible to see how more-or-less typical examples of the two methods described appear in actual recommended requirements.
+By consulting the code recommended by the Pacific Coast Building Officials Conference [24] and that recommended by the National Board of Fire Underwriters [25], it will be possible to see how more-or-less typical examples of the two methods described appear in actual recommended requirements.

-Whichever method is chosen, arrangements for a thorough alphabetical index and for adequate cross-referencing of sections requiring such treatment will be of great assistance to the user [9].
+Whichever method is chosen, arrangements for a thorough alphabetical index and for adequate cross-referencing of sections requiring such treatment will be of great assistance to the user.
 This is a detail too often neglected.
 When properly done, it often goes far to remove the difficulties resulting from illogical arrangement.
 The lack of a good index is responsible for much difficulty in ascertaining what is actually required.

 Closely linked with the problem of arrangement is that of numbering the articles and sections.
-The numbering system needs to be such as to permit locating provisions readily and it should lend itself to insertion of new requirements without dislocating the system.
-A decimal system was employed in the recommended arrangement issued by the Department of Commerce Building Code Committee [9].
-A modification of this has been employed in the code of New York City which went into effect on January 1, 1938.
+The numbering system needs to be such as to permit locating provisions readily and it should. lend itself to insertion of new requirements without dislocating the sytem.
+A decimal system was employed in the recommended arrangement issued by the Department of Commerce Building Code Committee [20].
+A modification of this is employed in the code of New York City.
 In this, each number to the right of a decimal point is a subdivision of the item just to the left.
 For example, section 8.3.1.6 is the sixth item in the first subdivision of the third section of article 8.
 As the numbers between decimal points may be increased indefinitely, a great degree of flexibility is obtained.
 On the other hand, the system is somewhat hard for the average person to grasp at first.